 Immoral?
 Really?
 By what route has morality got into this?
 The use of the phrase implied contract shelters question of morality in its depths.
 To say I’m misbehaving if I process an image to emphasise certain facets that reflect the impact of the scene on me is to misunderstand what I aim to create.

 A picture may be given a title.
 The title may include some indication of where the image was captured in a camera.
-But what if the photographer’s intention was to question the notion that pictures that depict a location are representative only of the location, and
+But what if the photographer’s intention was to question the notion that pictures that depict a location are representative only of the location, and nothing else.

 But clearly, there are people for whom the idea of a landscape photograph without a literal connection with the location it was taken in is upsetting.
 They might go as far as to call the photographer misleading.
 However, unless you have been told anything specific about the intentions of the photographer, you have no right to consider you’ve been deceived.
 You certainly have no right to infer a contract.